MediaComem/comem-archidep/subjects/reverse-proxy/README.md

 The most important include is `/etc/nginx/sites-enabled/*`.
-Any file in there will be loaded in the `http` context, which means they a good place to define `server` contexts in.
+Any file in there will be loaded in the `http` context, which means they are a good place to define `server` contexts in.

 #### `sites-available` vs. `sites-enabled`